krzentner/language-world/data/gpt-3.5-turbo/basic_md/drawer-close-1.md

 To push the drawer close reliably, the robot should perform the following steps:
-    - When the robot's gripper is not near the drawer handle, the robot should move the gripper to the drawer handle.
+- When the robot's gripper is not near the drawer and the drawer is not fully closed, the robot should move gripper closer to the drawer.
-    - When the robot's gripper is vertically aligned with the drawer handle, the robot should push the drawer closed.
+- When the robot's gripper is near the drawer and the drawer is not fully closed, the robot should push the drawer closed.
+- When the drawer is fully closed, the robot should release the gripper.